 2. Back Yourself Up.

 No matter how little you plan on doing, after my reading, I realized that I would need to get some paperwork and hardware in line.
 First, a contract.
-There are plenty available online to build off of OR hire yourself a lawyer, they’ll make quick work of it and get you something to cover yourself.
-After my reading, I learned that people can go after you for simply missing a certain shot or not getting the EXACT look they are going for.
+There are plenty available online to build off of OR hire yourself a lawyer; they’ll make quick work of it and get you something to cover yourself.
+After my reading, I learned that people could go after you for merely missing a particular shot or not getting the EXACT look they are going for.
 Make sure to back yourself up in the contract.

 Next type of backup?
 Insurance.
 Gear is expensive!
 Getting it covered from damage and theft is so easy, so why not?
 It’s cheaper than replacing the whole gear bag that someone just walked off with.

 And lastly, file backup.
-I try to make sure that I have at least 3 copies of files on 3 different devices.
-Right now I have them on my Mac hard drive, an external hard drive, Drop box, and all my final edits are copied onto my website.
+I try to make sure that I have at least three copies of files on three different devices.
+Right now I have them on my Mac hard drive, an external hard drive, Dropbox, and all my final edits are copied onto my website.
 If one device goes down, I still have others to pull the file off of.
-It also give piece of mind to the couple.
+It also gives peace of mind to the couple.
 If for some reason they lose their shots, you still have them!

 3. Meet the Happy Couple and Scout the Location with Them.

-Another way to setup a meeting, is to see if you can walk through their wedding venue with them.
-Find out why they booked that certain place so that you know what to capture for them and what they are looking for.
-Also use that time to figure out lighting.
-See how much natural light comes in, if they’ll have the house lights on for the ceremony, etc. This is very critical to making sure you can get the cleanest, sharpest shots that you can.
+Another way to set up a meeting is to see if you can walk through their wedding venue with them.
+Find out why they booked that particular place so that you know what to capture for them and what they are looking for.
+Also, use that time to figure out lighting.
+See how much natural light comes in if they’ll have the house lights on for the ceremony, etc. This is very critical to making sure you can get the cleanest, sharpest shots that you can.